On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-In the following we will make use of the set $ R_T:=[-T,T]\times\bR^3. $ \begin{lemma} Given the pre-Hilbert topology of $\Sol$, the identity $\Sol\hookrightarrow\scL^2_{loc}(\bR^4,\bC^4)$ is Cauchy continuous, in particular it is continuous. \end{lemma} \begin{proof} See Appendix. \end{proof} At this point, bearing in mind the way the abstract completion of a pre-Hilbert space is constructed, we can characterize the completion of $\Sol$ with respect to $(\cdot|\cdot)_0$ by assigning to every Cauchy sequence within $\Sol$ the corresponding limit within $\scL_{loc}^2(\bR^4,\bC^4)$ and extending the inner product $(\cdot|\cdot)_0$ by continuity in the obvious way. \begin{proposition} The linear space $\sol:=\overline{\Sol}^{\scL^2_{loc}}\subset\scL_{loc}^2(\bR^4,\bC^4)$ equipped with the continuous extension of $(\cdot|\cdot)_0$ is a Hilbert space, called the one-particle space of the Dirac equation.
-Its elements are called the physical solutions of the Dirac equation.
-Its inner product will be denoted simply by $(\cdot|\cdot)$. \end{proposition} To support our choice of $\sol$ as completion of $\Sol$, we also state the following technical result, whose proof can be found in the Appendix. \begin{lemma} Let $\{f_n \}_n$ be a Cauchy sequence in $\Sol$, then the following statements hold. \begin{enumerate}[(i)] \item The function $u=\lim_{n\to\infty} f_n\in\sol$ fulfills $u\restr_{R_T}\,\in \scL^2(R_T,\bC^4)$ for any $T>0$ and
+This space can be equipped with the structure of a complete metric space (see for example Lemma 5.17 in \cite{mv}) such that the arising notion of convergence is equivalent to the requirement: In the following we will make use of the sets $ R_T:=[-T,T]\times\bR^3. $ \begin{lemma} Given the pre-Hilbert topology of $\Sol$, the canonical embedding

+is Cauchy continuous\footnote{A function between metric spaces is said to be Cauchy continuous if it maps Cauchy sequences to Cauchy sequences}, in particular it is continuous. \end{lemma} At this point, bearing in mind the way the abstract completion of a pre-Hilbert space is constructed, we can characterize the completion of $\Sol$ with respect to $(\cdot|\cdot)_0$ by assigning to every Cauchy sequence in $\Sol$ the corresponding limit in $\mathcal{L}_{loc}^2(\bR^{1,3},\bC^4)$ and extending the inner product $(\cdot|\cdot)_0$ by continuity in the obvious way. \begin{proposition} The linear space

+equipped with the continuous extension of $(\cdot|\cdot)_0$ is a Hilbert space, called the \textbf{one-particle Hilbert space of the Dirac equation}.
+Its elements are called the \textbf{physical solutions of the Dirac equation}.
+Its inner product is denoted by $(\cdot|\cdot)_m$. \end{proposition} To support our choice of $\sol$ as completion of $\Sol$, we also state the following technical result. \begin{lemma} Let $\{f_n \}_n$ be a Cauchy sequence in $\Sol$.
+Then the following holds. \begin{itemize}[leftmargin=2.5em] \item[\rm{(i)}] For every $T>0$ the function $u=\lim_{n\to\infty} f_n\in\sol$ fulfills